dubo-dubon-duponey/docker-images/README.md

  * [TODO] finish adding healthchecks for all images
  * [TODO] finish downgrading root for all images
+ * [TODO] finish refactoring all images on top of base
+ * [TODO] sign all images properly
  * [TODO] better handling of docker version detection to accommodate for future 20.x releases
- * [TODO] sign all images properly
+ * [TODO] slim-fast HomeBridge
  * [TODO] a custom dyndns service
- * [TODO] slimfast homebridge
+ * [INVESTIGATE] replace HomeBridge with https://github.com/brutella/hc

+### Tier 2

+ * [BUG] find a solution for docker UDP routing problem
+ * [BUG] find a way to reuse images in cache over different builds instead of pushing everything
  * [BUG] roon core and bridges still loose their id when a new container is started
- * [BUG] find a way to reuse images in cache over different builds instead of pushing everything
  * [BUG] roon sometimes doesn’t get the mojo… because of airport competing? or because the mojo is off? polling?
  * [BUG] redo sound testing and convolution filters with all supported configurations, including mono

-### Tier 2

  * [TODO] finish bluetooth
  * [INVESTIGATE] consider moving all dependencies to git submodules instead